caiquegaspar/directory-tree-generator/DEVELOPER_GUIDE.md

 #### What the code does:

 - **Lists files and directories**: The script gathers all visible and hidden entries in the current directory.
-- **Filters ignored entries**: Before processing each entry, it checks if it matches any exclusion pattern.
+- **Filters ignored entries**: Before processing each entry, it checks if it matches any exclusion pattern using the `is_ignored` function.
-- **Generates a tree structure**: For each directory and file, the function prints a structured representation with appropriate symbols (`├──`, `└──`).
+- **Generates a tree structure**: For each directory and file that is not ignored, the function prints a structured representation with appropriate symbols (`├──`, `└──`).
+- **Debug Output**: When debug mode is enabled, the function prints messages indicating which entry is being checked for exclusion.

 ---